swaptacular/swpt_accounts/protocol.rst

 finalization_flags : int32
-   Various bit-flags that may affect the behavior of the server when it finalizes commits the transfer.
+   Various bit-flags that may affect the behavior of the server when it commits the transfer.
 Different server implementations may use these flags for different purposes.
 The lowest 16 bits are reserved.
 Bit ``0`` has the meaning "require recipient confirmation", indicating that the transfer MUST NOT be committed until a confirmation from the recipient has been received.
 (This